OWASP/CheatSheetSeries/cheatsheets/C-Based_Toolchain_Hardening_Cheat_Sheet.md

 - `-Wno-type-limits` (GCC 4.3)
 - `-Wno-tautological-compare` (Clang)

-Finally, a simple version based Makefile example is shown below.
-This is different than a feature based Makefile produced by Autotools (which will test for a particular feature and then define a symbol or configure a template file).
+Finally, a simple version based makefile example is shown below.
+This is different than a feature based makefile produced by Autotools (which will test for a particular feature and then define a symbol or configure a template file).
 Not all platforms use all options and flags.
 To address the issue you can pursue one of two strategies.
 First, you can ship with a weakened posture by servicing the lowest common denominator or, second, you can ship with everything in force.
-In the latter case, those who don't have a feature available will edit the Makefile to accommodate their installation.
+In the latter case, those who don't have a feature available will edit the makefile to accommodate their installation.

 ```bash
 CXX=g++